Anne & Gilbert: Performances

-Anne & Gilbert opened in 2005 at the Victoria Playhouse in Victoria–By-the-Sea, Prince Edward Island, directed and choreographed by Duncan MacIntosh.
+Anne & Gilbert opened in August 2005 at the Victoria Playhouse in Victoria–By-the-Sea, Prince Edward Island, directed and choreographed by Duncan MacIntosh.
 In 2006, the production moved to the Harbourfront Theatre in Summerside, maintaining much of the original cast.
 The show continued to run at the Harbourfront each summer season until 2012, entering its seventh season with returning actors Amy Reitsma and Aaron Kyte in the title roles.
 The original production continues to run in Charlottetown, having moved to the Guild Theatre starting in 2013.
 A scaled-down production was staged during the COVID-19 pandemic, with a limited cast performing songs from the musical.
+The musical is performed regularly on the Island to this day.